graflukas138/thewitcher/README.md

 # theWitcher <img src="man/figures/logo.png" align="right" width="120" />

 This is a package designed to implement color palettes inspired by the TV Show, book series and video games of The Witcher.
+The packages draws some inspiration from the `gameofthrones`-package.
+Most color palettes are inspired by the 3rd installation of the video games: *The Witcher III - Wild Hunt*

 ## Installation